 - Address of the customers

 In terms of KYC/AML guidelines, the bank should always hold the official valid documents (OVDs) like Aadhar card, Voter ID, PAN card, Driving License, Passport, NREGA Job card.
-If official valid documents (OVDs) submitted by the customer which contains both proof of identity and proof of address then that single document itself is sufficient for proof of identity and proof of address.In case a customer categorised as low risk is unable to submit the KYC documents due to genuine reasons, she/he may submit the documents to the bank within a period of six months from the date of opening account.
-In case of a customer, categorised as ‘low risk’ by the banks, who does not have any of the ‘officially valid documents’ mentioned above, banks may still open his/her account by obtaining any one of the following documents:
+If official valid documents (OVDs) submitted by the customer which contains both proofs of identity and proof of address then that single document itself is sufficient for proof of identity and proof of address.In case a customer categorised as low risk is unable to submit the KYC documents due to genuine reasons, she/he may submit the documents to the bank within a period of six months from the date of the opening account.
+In the case of a customer, categorised as ‘low risk’ by the banks, who does not have any of the ‘officially valid documents’ mentioned above, banks may still open his/her account by obtaining any one of the following documents:

 (a.) identity card with applicant’s photograph issued by Central/State Government Departments, Statutory/Regulatory Authorities, Public Sector Undertakings, Scheduled Commercial Banks, and Public Financial Institutions;